 Estrogens are a group of hormones that play a key role in regulating many aspects of a woman’s overall health, including reproduction.
 Certain parts of the body contain cells that are more receptive to the effects of estrogen than others, including the face… estrogens benefit the skin in many ways, including an increase in collagen content, water retention, and elasticity.
 During pregnancy when estrogen levels are at their highest, women experience thicker hair and glowing skin.
 On the other hand, post-menopausal women may notice that their skin does not have the same elasticity as it once did and that it is drier than normal.

 Current Knowledge: Estrogen and the Skin

 A recent publication by the University of Rochester Medical Center indicates what a lot of us already know: estrogen products can help the skin.

-In menopause, as estradiol levels decline, skin thickness decreases by over 1% each year for the first five years, while collagen decreases yearly by 2%.
+In menopause, as estradiol levels decline, Estrogen Deficient Skin thickness decreases by over 1% each year for the first five years, while collagen decreases yearly by 2%.
 Wrinkles are caused by a reduction in elasticity secondary to loss of connective tissue which decreases 1.5% each year.
 Why is the face preferentially involved?
-Estrogen receptors are higher in the face than in the breast or thigh.
+Apply Estrogen To Face receptors are higher in the face than in the breast or thigh.